 Oh, but don’t forget annual costs that don’t show up in your regular monthly outgoings.
 Those things will creep up on you and catch you out.

 Once you’ve been through the list, then you can set yourself a budget for various things.
 You can either go super anal about it and come up with tonnes of different categories.
-Or you can be a bit more chill about it and just give yourself a small number.
+Or you can be a bit more chill about it and just give yourself a smaller number.

 Whatever works for you.

-Use MoneyHub (other budget apps do exist) to do it all for you and make it way easier.
+Cheat: Use MoneyHub (other budget apps do exist) to do it all for you and make it way easier.

 I tend to go somewhere in the middle.
 I’ll bunch things like housing costs together (utilities, rent/mortgage, cleaner, broadband, etc.) as these tend not to change too much and are usually paid by direct debit or standing order each month.
 I can then be a bit more specific with the fun stuff like Eating Out, Amazon, Shopping, etc.